Important QSL Information

-The client, a RealBasic application running on my Macintosh, reflects the current state of the radio on the user's screen and, in response to user input sends commands to the radio (or the KAM) via the server.
+The client, a Xojo application running on my Macintosh, reflects the current state of the radio on the user's screen and, in response to user input sends commands to the radio and the Arduino via the server.

 The audio circuit is provided by a Skype connection.
 When I connect to the server it calls me via Skype.
-All audio from the FT-2000 is channeled via the Mac Mini audio input to Skype.
-All audio from the Mac Mini audio output goes thru an optoisolator into the FT-2000.
+All audio from the FTdx-3000 is channeled via the Mac Mini audio input to Skype.
+All audio from the Mac Mini audio output goes thru an optoisolator into the FTdx-3000.

 Using the client/server since winter 2008 has been very satisfying.
 I have had quite a few excellent QSOs.
-Using a Macintosh computer and my homebrew client software from Montana and from California operating the station has all been pretty much the same as if I were at home in the shack.
+Using a Macintosh computer and my homebrew client software, operatingthe stationfrom Montana and from California has all been pretty much the same as if I were at home in the shack.
 I even bagged quite a few nice DX contacts.

 Previous call signs: WN6JBZ, WA6JBZ, WN6KOK, WB6KOK, W6KOK